 Note: Under paragraph 5, a Queensland Travel Declaration is valid for 14 days.
 A person does not have to give a new Queensland Travel Declaration unless the person’s circumstances change.
 For example, if the person becomes aware they have been to an interstate exposure venue.

-A person mentioned in paragraphs 4 and 5 must complete a Queensland Travel Declaration in the 72-hour period immediately prior to entering Queensland, unless they already have a valid Queensland Travel Declaration, and must declare:
+A person mentioned in paragraphs 4 and 5 must complete a Queensland Travel Declaration Queensland to entering Queensland, unless they already have a valid Queensland Travel Declaration, and must declare:

 whether the person has in the previous 14 days:

 been in an Australian State or Territory with a COVID-19 hotspot;